TACC-Cloud/agave-cli/docs/contributing/set-up-git.md

 The changes are part of a dry run, so the branch name will be dry-run-test.
 To create and push the branch to your fork on GitHub:

-1. Open a terminal and go to the root of your `agave-cli`.
+1. Open a terminal and go to the root of your `Tapis-CLI`.
    ```
-   $ cd ~/repos/agave-cli
+   $ cd ~/repos/Tapis-CLI
    ```

 2. Create a `dry-run-test` branch.